Sunday, May 3, 2026

 run0 bootctl list

 If the new kernel appears, everything is working.
-If it doesn't appear, use the emergency kernel-install add command from Step 19.
+If it doesn't appear, run kernel-install add-all and check the output.

 What About Secure Boot?